FLUX.2 [klein] 9B

 About FLUX.2 [klein] 9B

-FLUX.2 [klein] 9B sits at the quality-focused end of Black Forest Labs's Klein family, released on N/A. Black Forest Labs describes it as setting the Pareto frontier for quality versus latency across text-to-image, single-reference editing, and multi-reference generation.
+FLUX.2 [klein] 9B sits at the quality-focused end of Black Forest Labs's Klein family, released on January 15, 2026.
+Black Forest Labs describes it as setting the Pareto frontier for quality versus latency across text-to-image, single-reference editing, and multi-reference generation.

 The architecture starts with the text encoder.
 Klein 9B pairs the flow model with an 8B Qwen3 embedder, a large-language-model-class text encoder that brings substantially better prompt understanding than smaller CLIP-based encoders.
 This Qwen3 integration is the primary reason Klein 9B understands complex, multi-clause prompts more accurately than competing small models.